The Gifts of Friday Eve

-Story copyright © 1997 Aaron Shepard.
-Script copyright © 1998, 2002 Aaron Shepard.
-Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except they may not be posted online without permission.
+Story copyright © 1997, 2017 Aaron Shepard.
+Script copyright © 1998, 2002, 2017 Aaron Shepard.
+Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except the texts may not be posted publicly without permission.

 PREVIEW: Though a woodcutter’s luck could hardly be worse, help is closer than he knows.